particify/arsnova-server/README.md

 ![ARSnova](src/site/resources/showcase.png)

 ARSnova consists of two projects: the mobile client and the server.
 This repository contains the server code.
-You will find the client at thm-projects/arsnova-st2-js.
-However, you do not need to download both respositories in order to get started.
+You will find the client at thm-projects/arsnova-mobile.
+However, you do not need to download both repositories in order to get started.

 ## Getting Started

 This is the main repository.
 Almost all dependencies (including the mobile client) are managed for you by Maven.
-The mobile client is served via `index.html`, and optionally via `developer.html`.

-## Configuration
+### Download

+If you have no intention in contributing, you might want to consider downloading one of our pre-built WAR archives.
+You will find them in our [Maven repository](https://maven.mni.thm.de/content/repositories/snapshots/de/thm/arsnova/arsnova-war/2.0.0-SNAPSHOT/), but please do note that we are not officially offering these archives.

+### Building

+ARSnova consists of two main projects: arsnova-war (this repository) and arsnova-mobile.
+By building arsnova-war, you will automatically download the mobile client.
+If you do not plan to work on the client, you won't need to build it separately.

+Because all dependencies are handled by Maven, a complete build is done with:

+	mvn install

+### Development

-You will need to do some configuration work upfront.
+You need three things to get started developing ARSnova:

+1. the configuration file,
+2. a CouchDB database including several view documents,
+3. and a development server.

+We will cover all three in the following sections.

+#### Configuration

- * Add a new directory "arsnova" in `/etc`, and create a copy of arsnova.properties.example named arsnova.properties in this directory.
- * Change settings to match your environment
+You will need to do some configuration work upfront: add a new directory "arsnova" in `/etc`, and create a copy of [arsnova.properties.example](src/main/webapp/WEB-INF/arsnova.properties.example) named arsnova.properties in this directory.
+Then change the settings to match your environment, e.g. you might want to change the URLs.

+Also, don't forget to change all properties starting with `couchdb`, if you do not want to use our defaults.
+The properties are used in the next section.

+*A note to Windows users*: our settings are based on Linux and Mac environments.
+We do not officially support Windows, so you have to do some extra steps.
+The property file's path is hard coded in [spring-main.xml](src/main/webapp/WEB-INF/spring/spring-main.xml) and in the "Setup Tool" (see next section).
+You want to change the paths to make them match your environment.

+#### Database

+We provide a Python script that will set up all database essentials.
+This "Setup Tool" is located at <https://github.com/thm-projects/setuptool>.
+Make sure you have configured your database credentials inside the ARSnova configuration file (see previous section): you will need to have the entries `couchdb.username` and `couchdb.password`.

+To set up the database, run:

+	python tool.py

+This will create the database along with all required view documents.
+Note that this script requires Python 2 and will not run with Python 3.

+#### Developer Mode

+The easiest way to deploy ARSnova is via Jetty:

+	mvn jetty:run

+This will work out of the box.
+ARSnova will be located at <http://localhost:8080/developer.html>.
+Be sure to use `developer.html` instead of `index.html` because it does not use any minified scripts or stylesheets.
+This way, your changes will take effect immediately without an additional build step.

+## Production Use

+If you intend to use ARSnova in productive environments, you will have to do some additional configuration work.

 ### Server